 Expected Completion Date: Late 2023

-Learn more about the project through regular community updates.
+Learn more about the project through regular community updates and notices.

 Hours of Work

 Work will generally take place during normal working hours as outlined in HRM’s Noise By-Law and Traffic Control Manual Supplement.
 These are noted below.